AdobeDocs/experience-manager-65.de-DE/help/forms/using/images-route-actions.md

 ---
-title: In Route-Aktionen verwendete Bilder anpassen
+title: Anpassen der in Route-Aktionen verwendeten Bilder
 seo-title: Customize images used in route actions
 description: Vorgehensweise zum Anpassen von Bildern, die in Route-Aktionen in LiveCycle AEM Forms Workspace verwendet werden.
 seo-description: How-to customize the images used in route actions in LiveCycle AEM Forms workspace.